Kozea/WeasyPrint/pages/community.rst

 To unsubscribe again, send a mail to weasyprint-unsubscribe@librelist.com and reply to the confirmation mail.

+This list is very low traffic, mostly announcements for new versions.

 The archives_ are published on the Librelist website.

 .. _Librelist: http://librelist.com/